theopn/dotfiles/README.md

 # Theo's dotfiles

 > [!NOTE]
 > Collection of my configuration files.
-The reason why this README is so long is definitely not because I like wasting time writing documentation that no one will ever read instead of doing actual work.
+The reason why this README is so long is totally not because I like wasting time writing documentation that no one will ever read instead of doing actual work.

 | ![macos-sc](./assets/macos-sc.jpg) |
 |:--:|